CastillaLab/Plant-eDNA/README.md

 ### DATA

 - **FINAL_plants.median.clean.CM_0diff_NO_gen.rev_blast_28Dec21.csv**: Plant community matrix including the number of sequences per sample for each taxon across the 22 study lakes.
 Data also include for each sample the lake and whether the sample was collected from the surface or benthic area.
+- **Alpha Diversity Comparison Across Plant Communities**: This dataset was used to generate Figure S4 and contains species richness and Shannon-Wiener diversity index values for each plant community type (terrestrial, wetland, and aquatic) across 22 study lakes.
 - **prop.reads.richness.groups.csv**: For each lake and plant community (i.e., terrestrial, wetland, and aquatic), the data include the proportion of sequence reads and species richness.